Five arrested in cocaine bust off Spain's Canary Islands | Law-Order

 - Spain

-Five people were arrested when a fishing boat carrying a reported two tonnes of cocaine was intercepted off the Canary Islands, Spanish police said.
+Five people were arrested when a fishing boat carrying nearly three tonnes of cocaine was intercepted off the Canary Islands, Spanish police said.
+The AKT 1 was stopped on April 13 by a Spanish coastguard patrol about 300 nautical miles south of the Spanish archipelago as it tried to pass itself off as another fishing boat.

-The Akt1 was stopped by a Spanish coastguard vessel in waters south of the Spanish archipelago on Saturday and escorted to Las Palmas in Gran Canaria.
-Spanish local newspaper El Dia reported that police seized at least two tonnes of cocaine, estimated to have a street value of 50 million euros ($54.03 million).
+Spanish police seized 2.9 tonnes of cocaine, estimated to have a street value of 72 million euros ($77.80 million), which had been hidden in one of the fuel tanks.
+The boat was returned to Gran Canaria on Saturday and the five detainees were remanded in custody in Las Palmas.

-A spokesman for the Spanish Civil Guard said: "We are trying to confirm the amount of drugs on board".
-The five detainees were remanded in custody in Las Palmas. ($1 = 0.9254 euros)
+"When we boarded, (officers) observed the fishing boat was transporting a significant number of bundles usually used for cocaine trafficking, so the five crew members of the boat - four of Turkish nationality and a Georgian citizen - were immediately arrested," a spokesman for the Spanish Civil Guard said. ($1 = 0.9254 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)